aka: Imperial Russia

 —Rabbi, Fiddler on the Roof

 Some notable Tsars:

-- Ivan IV, better known as Ivan The Terrible.
+- Ivan IV, better known as Ivan the Terrible.
 Often portrayed as The Caligula, he was more like a ruthless Machiavellian tyrant, not unlike Medici or Borgia, who struggled for absolute power with boyar factions.
 He became paranoid - and often, Properly Paranoid, - after a number of attempts to poison him, and he never hesitated to torture or execute his opponents.
 Infamously assaulted his pregnant daughter-in-law, which caused her to miscarry, and kill his son and heir, Ivan Ivanovich, in the same fit of rage.
 Ivan was definitely smart and, despite his ruthless brutality, his reign is a great one in Russian history books; he established the absolute monarchy and conquered Volga Region and Siberia.
-Ivan was called Grozny, which has always been translated to "the Terrible", but actually means "the Awesome" (as in, worthy of awe).
+Ivan was called Grozny, which has always been translated to "the Terrible", but is technically closer to "terrifying yet awesome", in the same way as a thunderstorm (groza in Russian) is.
 Also notable for softening the attempts at the Christianization of the Muslim Turk tribes.